/* Rambling Owl addition to remove page titles from blogs */

 You gotta go there to come back ....

-The Great Glen Way scored a very respectable 9.1.
+The Great Glen Way, for the record, scored 9.1.

 In memory of Mia ('Little Me') and all our walks together